jaksz/anki-chinese-card-template/README.md

 I have found out that adding symbols helps even a bit more, as the character becomes more memorable.
 You can remove them if you don't like them (have a look at the CSS file).

+## Why only have Hanzi and English card for each character?
+Why not also have a pronounciation and tone card?

+I am aware that conventional flashcard wisdom suggests to split "knowledge" into as small a unit as possible, which in this case would mean to create separate flashcards for the pronounciation and tone of a card.
+However, I found out that adding a separate pronounciation and tone card did not add any value, but rather **doubled** my workload.
+I never had problems remembering the pronounciation (and thanks to adding colors, remembering the tone was easy, too).
+Therefore, when reviewing the Hanzi and English cards, I also test myself on the pronounciation (and the tone).

 # Description

 Once you set this up in Anki, you can add new characters very quickly and they are automatically colored.
 A lot of steps are done for you automatically thanks to several plugins.
 The colorization and stylization of the characters takes place at the very end using JS and CSS.